-- Uniformity- Uniformity can be for the good or the bad – if the conditions are uniformly suitable to plant disease growth then it won’t be limited to a spot, it will attack the whole greenhouse.
+- Uniformity – Uniformity can be both positive and negative. if the conditions are uniformly suitable to plant disease growth then it won’t be limited to a spot, it will attack the whole greenhouse.
 If the whole greenhouse is kept at uniform optimum conditions, then the grower benefits from large scale disease prevention.

 - Dense plant spacing – Plants that touch or are in close proximity to one another act as potential sources of disease transfer to their neighbors.

-- Rapid, lush growth – Overgrown plants can have a dense canopy that makes them prone to the production of humid microclimates and spaces that are hard to reach with disease-restricting pesticides.
+- Lush growth – Overgrown plants can have a dense canopy that makes them prone to the production of humid microclimates and spaces that are hard to reach with disease-restricting pesticides.

-- Frequent handling – Constant handling by workers or equipment can aid in disease transfer between plants or inflict wounds on plants that act as points of entrance for pathogens into the host.
+- Frequent handling – Constant handling by workers or equipment can transfer diseases between plants or inflict wounds on plants, acting as points of entry for pathogens into the host.

-Conditions like these make a greenhouse a very comfortable spot for pathogens to settle in and inflict disease, and indeed many greenhouses have been hit with disease epidemics.
-The impact of these epidemics leads to yield quantity and quality loss, pesticide use, additional expenses, and extra worry.
+Conditions like these make greenhouses very comfortable for pathogens to settle in and inflict disease.
+The impact of these outbreaks leads to yield and quality loss, increased pesticide use and additional expenses.

 However, if properly managed, the greenhouse actually offers ways to prevent diseases.
-Greenhouses by definition create an internal environment of their own, and greenhouse growers have the unique ability to manipulate the conditions within the facility to their advantage.
+Greenhouses, by definition, create an internal environment of their own.
+Greenhouse growers have the unique ability to manipulate the conditions within the facility to their advantage.
 Herein lies the key to preventing the potentially devastating effects of plant disease.
-By taking down a leg of the triangle, the grower can bring the whole thing down.
+By removing one side of the triangle, growers can inhibit disease outbreaks.